jsfenfen/990-xml-reader/roadmap.md

 This is a general guide to next steps on the IRSx project.
 Many of these improvements may entail changes to code in other (related) repositories, but I'm putting the whole thing here.

-For more on how various related repositories relate, see the architectural overview [link TK].
+For more on how various related repositories relate, see the [architectural overview](https://github.com/jsfenfen/990-xml-reader/blob/master/architecture.md).
 This is probably a lot more information than most casual users will want--this guide is intended to help folks interesting in understanding the process and what lies ahead.

 This is kinda just a collection of active tickets put in one place.